GrzegorzKozub/arch/README.md

 2. Brave
   - Join the Sync Chain and sync everything
   - Setup your profiles
-  - Sign in to your sites
+  - Sign in into your sites
   - Set as default browser
   - Disable everything except background images on the dashboard
+  - Hide all buttons except Forward in toolbar customization
   - Don't show tab groups in bookmarks
-  - Hide bookmarks
-  - Hide side panel button
-  - Hide bookmarks button
-  - Hide Brave News button in address bar
   - Don't allow suggestions Leo AI Assistant
   - Use wide address bar
-  - Hide Leo AI button
-  - Hide Brave Rewards button
-  - Hide VPN button
-  - Hide tab search button
   - Set fixed-width font to Cascadia Code
   - Cycle through the most recently used tabs with Ctrl-Tab
   - Don't show Wayback Machine prompts on 404 pages